onlinehuazai/mmReID/README.md

 # mmReID
-more details and explain will be released.
+More details will be released.